brainglobe/brainrender/README.md

 ## Installation

 You can [install `brainrender`](https://brainglobe.info/documentation/brainrender/installation.html) with:

 ```
 pip install brainrender
 ```

-## Contributing
-Contributions to brainrender are more than welcome.
-Please see the [developers guide](https://brainglobe.info/community/developers/index.html).
-Note that some tests are only run locally, by specifying `--runslow --runlocal` in `pytest`.
 ## Documentation

 `brainrender` is a project of the BrainGlobe Initiative, which is a collaborative effort to develop a suite of Python-based software tools for computational neuroanatomy.
 A comprehensive online documentation for brainrender can be found on the BrainGlobe website [here](https://brainglobe.info/documentation/brainrender/index.html).